-- (1) The Annual meeting shall elect the following executive officers of the Board of Directors, each of whom shall hold office for a term of two years and such officers may be reelected: - (A) President - (B) Vice-President (C) Secretary - (C) Secretary (D) Treasurer - (2) The executive of the Board of Directors of the Association of Metis and Non-Status Indians of Saskatchewan shall have the authority to conduct and administer the affairs and business of the Association of Metis and Non-Status Indians of Saskatchewan between Board meetings, and to issue statements in the name of the Association of - (3) At all meetings of the executive, three members shall constitute a quorum.
+- (1) The Annual meeting shall elect the following executive officers of the Board of Directors, each of whom shall hold office for a term of two years and such officers may be reelected: - (A) President - (B) Vice-President - (C) Secretary - (D) Treasurer - (2) The executive of the Board of Directors of the Association of Metis and Non-Status Indians of Saskatchewan shall have the authority to conduct and administer the affairs and business of the Association of Metis and Non-Status Indians of Saskatchewan between Board meetings, and to issue statements in the name of the Association of Metis and Non-Status Indians of Saskatchewan. - (3) At all meetings of the executive, three members shall constitute a quorum. - (4) The president and treasurer to be elected on even years and the secretary and vice-president to be elected on odd years.